KimDuyen-Le/Master-thesis-PD-detection/README.md

 # About the files in folders
 * code:
-This folder contains the main code file for the binary classification system with x-vector embeddings from x-vector models and classification models.
+This folder contains the main code file for the binary classification system with x-vector embeddings from x-vector models and classification models to classify between PD or HC.

 * metadata:
 This folder contains a file with the meta data about the PD patients and HC speakers in the PC-GITA database.